react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 #### DOs of Frameworks

 - **Focus on developer & user experience** - We believe Frameworks should aim to provide a top-notch developer experience.
-Frameworks that fail to provide good documentation or developer workflows are not likely high quality frameworks, and our users will most likely not want to use them.
-Similarly, we want to promote frameworks that provide a top-notch user experience and do not ignore basic user needs, such as accessibility, performance, and delightful UIs.
+Frameworks that fail to provide good documentation or developer workflows are not likely high quality frameworks, and developers will most likely not want to use them.
+Similarly, we want to promote frameworks that provide a top-notch app user experience and do not ignore basic user needs, such as accessibility, performance, and delightful UIs.
-- **Focus on building cohesive experiences** - Users are looking into deploying universal apps across multiple targets.
-We’re delegating this responsibility to frameworks that can provide better experiences to users and craft cohesive developer experiences between mobile, web, desktop and beyond.
+- **Focus on building cohesive experiences** - Developers are looking into deploying universal apps across multiple targets.
+We’re delegating this responsibility to frameworks that can provide better experiences to app users and craft cohesive developer experiences between mobile, web, desktop and beyond.
 - **Focus on abstracting complexity away** - Any initiative that simplifies the developer workflow is welcomed in the framework domain.
 - **Be popular** - We’ll only be recommending solutions that are widely known and adopted by the community.
 - **Open source** - Recommended frameworks must be free, open source, projects.
 We allow for companies to provide paid services on top of the Open Source framework, but these services should not be a requirement to use the framework and should not have vendor lock-in.